Categories

 What role does GML play in ozone monitoring?

-The NOAA/ESRL/GML Cooperative Dobson network of 16 stations (including five sites within the continental U.S., one in Hawaii, and another at the South Pole with data records of nearly forty years in length) observes the total atmospheric ozone column using ground-based Dobson spectrophotometers.
+The NOAA/GML Cooperative Dobson network of 16 stations (including five sites within the continental U.S., one in Hawaii, and another at the South Pole with data records of nearly forty years in length) observes the total atmospheric ozone column using ground-based Dobson spectrophotometers.
 The instruments are regularly calibrated against World Standard Dobson No. 83 maintained by GML and provide a very stable observational record well suited for determining long-term changes in ozone.
 The World Standard is calibrated annually at Mauna Loa Observatory.
 Data from Dobson No. 83 at Mauna Loa are also used for validating satellite column ozone measurements.

 A network of eight ozonesonde sites makes weekly ozone vertical profile observations from the surface to about 35 km using electrochemical concentration cell (ECC) ozonesondes.
 Three of these sites, Boulder, Colorado; Hilo, Hawaii; and South Pole, Antarctica have records of at least 15 years in length covering a significant portion of the period that stratospheric ozone has been declining.
 The unique record from the South Pole Station shows the annual development of the springtime Antarctic "ozone hole" along with deepening of the "ozone hole" over the past two decades.
 Because of the sensitivity of the Antarctic stratosphere ozone layer to depletion from human-produced chlorine and bromine compounds, the ozone profile measurements should provide sensitive indicators of ozone recovery as the ozone destroying compounds decrease.